All Episodes

 I know what they're going to do before they do it.

-Hey, look, look at this.
+Hey, look at these.

 He's for gay married.

-But I'm not going to say it.
+I'm not going to say it.

-That's what this evolving are getting closer.
+That's what this evolving getting close because they so close.

-But they don't want him to have to say it.
+But they don't want him to have to say it because then they can't control it after that.

 They don't want him to have to say it.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

 This is funny.

-We put together, we do this every time there's an election and the media shocked, stunned, and in disbelief.
+We put together, we do this every time there's an election and the media is shocked, stunned, and in disbelief.

 A bunch of different media types.